eonofrey/energy_time_series/README.md

 # Energy Time Series Analysis

 This is a quick predictive analysis I did using Facebook's Prophet module.
 Prophet is a procedure for forecasting time series data that fits non-linear trends to data with yearly, weekly, and daily seasonality; it will even handle holiday effects.
-On top of all of this it has outlier handling and is robust to missing data and trend shifts.
+In addition to all of this it has outlier handling and is robust to missing data and trend shifts.

 ## Exploration